rendleyhq/docs.rendleysdk.com/getting-started/settings.md

 Engine.getInstance().getSettings().setEncoderCodec("vp8");
 ```

-## Changing the encoding CRF
+## Changing the Encoding CRF

-To change the Constant Rate Factor, you can do the following:
+To adjust the Constant Rate Factor (CRF), use this code:

 ```typescript
 Engine.getInstance().getSettings().setEncoderCrf(24);
 ```

-## Changing encoding and decoding acceleration
+## Changing Encoding and Decoding Acceleration

-There are use cases where you would like to have control over the encoding and decoding acceleration.
-You can do it as follows:
+If you want to control the encoding and decoding acceleration, you can specify your preferences as follows:

 ```typescript
 Engine.getInstance()